liferay/liferay-docs/discover/portal/articles/02-web-experience-management/01-starting-site-development/01-creating-sites.markdown

 #### Details [](id=details)

-*Details* is the leading option under the Basic Information tab, which provides the same menu you filled out when first creating your Lunar Resort site.
+*Details* is the leading option under the General tab, which provides the same menu you filled out when first creating your Lunar Resort site.
 This allows an administrator to change the description and membership type of a site.
 The membership type can be set as open, restricted, or private based on the